stephen-hqxu/superterrainplus/README.md

 	<img src="https://img.shields.io/badge/NVIDIA-GTX_1660-76B900?style=flat&logo=nvidia&logoColor=white" />
 </p>

-> Sorry for AMD and Intel GPU because they are not supported by CUDA. *SuperTerrain+* is mostly optimised for *Turing* (CUDA compute capability 7.5) and newer, consumer-level Nvidia GPUs.
-The GPU requirement here is a very trivial approximation, the performance depends highly on configuration and level of re-programming to the engine.
+> *SuperTerrain+* currently relies heavily on CUDA and GL extensions exclusive to Nvidia GPUs.
+The GPU requirement stated here is a trivial assumption, runtime performance depends highly on configuration and level of re-programming to the engine.

 - RAM: 4GB
 - OS